Norm Dupont

-Normand Joseph Gilles Dupont (born February 5, 1957) is a Canadian retired ice hockey forward.
+Normand Joseph Gilles Dupont (born February 5, 1957) is a Canadian former professional ice hockey forward.

 As a youth, he played in the 1970 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Montréal-Nord.

 Dupont started his National Hockey League career with the Montreal Canadiens in 1979.
 He also played for the Winnipeg Jets and Hartford Whalers.
 He left the NHL after the 1984 season.
-He played 8 seasons in the Swiss National League A before retiring from hockey.
+He played eight seasons in the Swiss National League A before retiring from hockey.